 Longest unbeaten run in international football

-Italy sets national record for longest run without conceding
+Italy set national record for longest run without conceding

 On a day when the Italian side was largely troubled by Austria, they managed to break another one of their own records for not conceding a goal.
 After their round of 16 clash against Austria ended 0-0 in normal time, the Italian team completed 1,168 minutes without conceding a goal and set a new national record.

 However, their record for the longest run without conceding a goal ended a mere 25 minutes later when Sasa Kalajdzic beat Gianluigi Donnarumma by heading the ball into Italy’s net in extra time.
-The Netherlands were the last team to score against Italy and they did so in a Nations League match on October 14, 2020.
+Before that, the Netherlands were the last team to score against Italy and they did so in a Nations League match on October 14, 2020.

 The previous record for Italy not conceding a goal was set under Ferruccio Valcareggi when goalkeeper Dino Zoff went 1143 minutes without conceding a goal.